-To be eligible for graduation, participants must continue to meet all of the requirements for moving from Phase IV to Phase V, must be compliant with Phase V requirements, have negative urine screens for six months, and have completed the Graduation guestionnaire.
-The WCDC team will staff a participant to determine if he/she has met the requirements to advance from phase V to graduation.
+To be eligible for graduation, participants must continue to meet all of the requirements for moving from phase IV to phase V, must be compliant with phase V requirements, have negative drug screens for six months, and have completed the Graduation questionnaire.
+The WCMHC team will staff a participant to determine if he/she has met the requirements to advance from phase V to graduation.
 It is at this point that any legal agreements that have been previously made pending completion shall be reviewed and acted upon accordingly.
-A Discharge Plan is developed and presented at staffing by probation or case manager.
+A Discharge Plan is developed and presented at staffing by a therapist, probation or case manager The WCMHC holds approximately three graduation ceremonies a year.
 Non-payment of fees will not prohibit a participant from graduating if they have completed all other program requirements.